effekseer/Effekseer/docs/HowToAddNewLanguage.md

 If your language doesn't exists, add letters which is used to characterTable.txt

+You can add and change a font by changing ''' Font_Normal ''' and ''' Font_Bold ''' in ''' Base.csv '''

 You now can change texts in ```resources/languages/zhcn/ ```